-The service area is the geographical area in which network providers are located.
+Service Area: The service area is the geographical area in which network providers are located.
 Please visit the plan's website at wellsense.org for a description of the cities and towns in the plan's service area.

 Your Provider Network: As a member, you must get all your care from providers who are in the provider network named in your Schedule of Benefits.
-(Exceptions apply - see "Care from Non-Network Providers" above.)
+(Exceptions apply -see "Care from Non-Network Providers" above.)
 WellSense maintains several provider networks.
 Therefore, when using the provider search tool on our website (see next paragraph) or when requesting a paper copy of the plan's Provider Directory, please be sure to check the correct provider network for the benefit package in which you are enrolled.

 Provider Directory: The Provider Directory lists our network providers.
 These include PCPs, physician specialists, other health care professionals and hospitals.
+In the Provider Directory, you can also find information about providers, including contact information, office location, board certification status, specialty, languages spoken, handicap accessibility, hours of operation and, when applicable, hospital affiliation.
 The provider directory is available on our website at wellsense.org.
-A free paper copy of the Provider Directory is available by calling Member Services at 1-855-833-8120.
+A free paper copy of the Provider Directory is available by calling Member Services at 855-833-8120.
 Since it is frequently updated, the online directory is more current than a paper directory.
 You may also call Member Services for information about network providers.

 Physician Profiling Information: Information about licensed physicians (such as: physician qualifications, malpractice history, medical school and residency information) is available.
-Contact the Commonwealth of Massachusetts Board of Registration in Medicine at www.massmedboard.org.
+Contact the Commonwealth of Massachusetts Board of Registration in Medicine at massmedboard.org.